gupta-0888/Calculator-Project/README.md

 # Contributions
 Contributions to the project are highly appreciated.
 If you find any bugs, have suggestions for improvements, or want to add new features, feel free to submit a pull request.
 Together, let's make this calculator project even better!

-# Credits
-Special thanks to the Brototype YouTube channel for the inspiring coding challenge that led to the creation of this Java Calculator.